+DGS will ensure that excavation and trenching activities are performed with a flat bucket to reduce potential for damage to archaeological resources.
 Where ground disturbing activities occur in native soils, or there is no evidence of extensive past ground disturbances, or evidence suggests that imported soils have a high probability of containing artifacts and materials of importance to tribal entities, a qualified archaeologist will monitor ground- disturbing activities.
-Native American representative(s) will be invited to observe any excavations.
+Native American representative(s) will be invited to observe any excavation and trenching activities.
 Interested Native American Tribes will be provided at least seven days' notice prior to the initiation of ground disturbing activities.
 If any previously undisturbed native soil is imported to the project site for fill or other purposes, the archaeologist and Native American representative(s) will also monitor handling and placement of this material to determine if archaeological material may be imported with the native soil.
-The determination for initiating or ending monitoring disturbance of imported soils will be made based on coordination between the qualified archaeologist and Native American monitor, with a final determination made by DGS.
+The determination for initiating or ending monitoring disturbance of imported soils will be made based on coordination between the qualified archeologist and Native American monitor, with a final determination made by DGS.

-If evidence of any prehistoric subsurface archaeological features or deposits are discovered during constructionrelated earth-moving activities (e.g., lithic scatters, midden soils), all ground-disturbing activity in the vicinity of the discovery shall be halted until a qualified archaeologist and Native American representative can assess the significance of the find.
-If after evaluation, a resource is considered significant, or is considered a tribal cultural resource, all preservation options shall be considered as required by CEQA, including possible data recovery, mapping, capping, or avoidance of the resource.
-If artifacts are recovered from significant prehistoric archaeological resources, they shall be transferred to an appropriate tribal representative, or housed at a qualified curation facility.
+If evidence of any prehistoric subsurface archaeological features or deposits are discovered during construction-related earth-moving activities (e.g., lithic scatters, midden soils), all ground-disturbing activity in the vicinity of the discovery shall be halted until a qualified archaeologist and Native American representative can assess the significance of the find.
+If after evaluation with the involvement of the Native American Tribe, a resource is considered significant, or is considered a tribal cultural resource, all preservation options shall be considered as required by CEQA, including possible data recovery, mapping, capping, or avoidance of the resource.
+If artifacts are recovered from significant prehistoric archaeological or tribal cultural resources, they shall be transferred to an appropriate tribal representative, or housed at a qualified curation facility.
 If artifacts or other materials must be removed, preference shall be given to transferring materials to an appropriate tribal representative and re-interring the material at a location on the project site.
 The results of the identification, evaluation, and/or data recovery program for any unanticipated discoveries shall be presented in a professional-quality report that details all methods and findings, evaluates the nature and significance of the resources, analyzes and interprets the results, and distributes this information to the public.

-Finding: Implementation of Mitigation Measure 4.3-2, which has been required, will reduce the potential impacts to prehistoric archaeological and tribal cultural resources to a less-than-significant level.
-Specifically, Mitigation Measure 4.3-2 will require construction monitoring, requiring construction to halt in the case of a discovery, preservation options (including data recovery, mapping, capping, and avoidance), and proper care of significant artifacts if they are recovered, including re-interring material on the project site.
+Finding: Implementation of Mitigation Measure 4.3-2, which has been required, will reduce potential impacts to significant prehistoric archeological resources and tribal cultural resources to less-than-significant levels.
+Specifically, this mitigation measure requires construction to halt in the case of a discovery, preservation options (including data recovery, mapping, capping, and avoidance), and proper care of significant artifacts if they are recovered, including re-interring material on the project site.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
-(Draft EIR page 4.3-21 through 4.3-22)
+(Draft EIR pages 4.3-19 and 4.3-20)